 Is this aligned with what I truly want?

-What do you need right now to follow your path with more ease?
+What do I need to know or do to follow my path with more ease?

 3. Stay True to Yourself

-When following your path, you always need to come back to your center.
+When staying true to yourself, you always need to come back to your center.
 You don’t always need to know the next step just yet.
 Allow yourself time to find inner clarity.

 How staying true to yourself may look: